c-scholz/tm-shenanigans/commands/README.md

 # How to add commands

-To add the commands to your nightbot add them in your nightbot dashboard under `commands > custom`.
+To add the commands to your nightbot copy them from the text file into a command you set up in your nightbot dashboard under `commands > custom`.

 # fact